bienjamyn/riposte/README.md

 # Riposte

-A Chrome extension that tracks your "reply guy" activity on X (formerly Twitter).
-Monitor your replies, see which accounts you engage with most, and build streaks — all without needing an X API key.
+A Chrome extension that tracks your "reply guy" activity on X (Twitter).
+Monitor your replies, see which accounts you engage with most, and build streaks.

 ## Features